pruthak28/FlightPathTracker/README.md

 ## Goal
 To create a microservice API to help us understand and track how a particular person’s flight path may be queried.
 The API should accept a request that includes a list of flights defined by a source and destination airport code.
 These flights may not be listed in order and must be sorted to find the total flight paths starting and ending at airports.

+## Assumption
+The initial source and final destination will always be different airports

 ## API Endpoint

 **POST /calculate**